batako/react-native-skia-sprite-animator/README.md

 - `SpriteTemplate` + `DefaultSpriteTemplate`: Serialize editor state to the same JSON shape expected by `spriteStorage`, or provide your own template for custom pipelines.

 See [docs/editor_api.md](docs/editor_api.md) for usage examples and option tables.

+## Standalone Editor (Expo example)

+A **complete Expo demo** lives under `examples/standalone-editor/`, exposing every public API in one screen so you can study the integration patterns before building your own tools.

+What it demonstrates:

+- `useSpriteEditor` powering frame CRUD, selection, clipboard, undo/redo, metadata editing, and template-aware import/export.
+- Real-time playback by piping live editor state into `SpriteAnimator`, including seek, pause/resume, and speed scaling.
+- Template workflows (`DefaultSpriteTemplate` plus a compact custom template) with JSON preview/import text areas.
+- Local persistence backed by `spriteStorage` (`saveSprite`, `loadSprite`, `listSprites`, `deleteSprite`) and metadata version bumps.
+- `SpriteEditUtils` on the Skia canvas (grid overlays, hit-testing, selection bounds) so geometry helpers are shown in context.

+Run it locally with `npm install` followed by `npm run start` inside `examples/standalone-editor`.
+The project links back to the library via `link:../../`, so editing the main package instantly updates the demo.

 ## Development